GetStream/stream-chat-android/readme.md

 ## Sync / Async
-All methods of the library return `Call` object which allows to either `execute` request immediatly in the same thread or `enqueue` listener and get result in UI thread:
+All methods of the library return `Call` object which allows to either `execute` request immediately in the same thread or `enqueue` listener and get result in UI thread:

 ```kotlin
 interface Call<T> {